Virginia Tech® home

 REU 2023

 In 2017, the National Science Foundation approved a proposal to run a Research Experience for Undergradutes (REU) site in the Virginia Tech physics department.
 The program ran for the first time in Summer 2019, and we are pleased to be running it for a sixth time in Summer 2024.
-(The application cycle for Summer 2024 opens on December 1, 2023. )
+(The application cycle for Summer 2024 has closed. )

 Our physics faculty is engaged in a broad spectrum of research within neutrino physics, including electron/neutrino scattering experiments, the search for sterile neutrinos, phenomenology studies, long baseline optimization for DUNE and the study of neutrino spectrum from nuclear reactors and supernovae neutrino experiments and theory.